George Stuart Graham-Smith: Diphtheria

 In 1901, Graham-Smith was enrolled in a pathology class taught by Louis Cobbett in Cambridge.
 In the spring of that year there was a local outbreak of diphtheria, and the class followed the progress of Cobbett's work on identifying organisms from swabs, inoculating animals, and dealing with patients, doctors and sanitary inspectors.
 In the summer of the same year, there was an outbreak of diphthera in Colchester, and Graham-Smith went there as Cobbett's assistant.
 His work there was the basis for his first publication, which formed part of his M.D.
 Thesis.
-He describes the measures taken to deal with the outbreak, which included treatment with antitoxin, bacteriological testing of patients and contacts, isolation of patients until the were shown to be free of infection, and closure of schools followed by exclusion of infected pupils once they re-opened.
+He describes the measures taken to deal with the outbreak, which included treatment with antitoxin, bacteriological testing of patients and contacts, isolation of patients until they were shown to be free of infection, and closure of schools followed by exclusion of infected pupils once they re-opened.
 The outbreak declined in the autumn of 1901.

 Graham-Smith continued to work on diphtheria for the next few years.
 In 1903 and 1904 he published two papers presenting evidence, both from a review of the literature and his own and Cobbett's work, on the incidence of infection in patients, contacts without symptoms, and those with no exposure, and on the implications of these findings for disease control measures.
 He emphasised the importance of testing the virulence of the bacilli found, as well as identification based on morphology and culture properties.
 He concluded that virulent strains were rarely found in healthy people without known contact with patients diagnosed with diphtheria, a finding that supported a policy based on isolating and testing diphtheria contacts.